-Although diplomatic relations between Cuba and the United States have gradually been improving, contrary to popular misconceptions, the United States embargo (el bloqueo) against Cuba is still in place.
+Although diplomatic relations between Cuba and the United States have gradually improved with the Obama Administration, contrary to popular misconceptions, the United States embargo (el bloqueo) against Cuba is still in place.
 The president cannot remove the embargo, only an Act of Congress can.
-Below are ten critical reasons why the embargo should end:
+Below are ten critical reasons why the Cuban embargo should end.

 1) The embargo is undemocratic

 Every year since 1992, the United Nations (U.N.)
 General Assembly has passed a resolution declaring the embargo to be a violation of the Charter of the U.N. and international law.
 In 2015, nearly every country except the United States and Israel voted to lift the embargo.
 This opposition is not just international.
 From 2008 to 2014, various polls concluded that the majority of Americas favor normalizing diplomatic relations with Cuba.
 There is, however, one notable exception: Cuban exiles.
 Most critical are the Cuban-Americans living in the swing state of Florida.
 Historical initiatives show that these pro-embargo Cuban-American exile’s votes are so crucial in Florida that they have swayed many politicians to adopt their stance.
 Such is the case with the Bacardi family member’s close ties to the American political elite.
 Bacardi’s lawyers played a critical role in the Helms-Burton Act to extend the embargo against Cuba.
 However, even among this demographic, polls show a declining support for the embargo especially with the younger generation.

 2) The embargo is a human rights violation

 Supporters of the embargo claim that it serves to pressure the Cuban government to stop committing human rights violations.
 However, the embargo itself is indisputably a human rights violation.
 The embargo hurts the average Cuban, not the people who the supporters of the embargo oppose.
 If the U.S government aims to free a country from oppression, then why punish the people it is supposedly trying to help?